 Thanks to an extraordinary contribution of $12 million from the Azrieli Foundation, UJA is thrilled to announce that the new Toronto Holocaust Museum will open in 2023.

 This state-of-the-art facility in the Sheff Family Building will inspire visitors to think deeply about the tragedies of the Shoah and to make connections between the Holocaust, world events, and contemporary Canadian life.

 Founded by Holocaust survivors in 1985 as a place dedicated to sharing their stories with students, the revitalized museum—one of the first to be designed for the post-survivor era—will ensure their testimonies continue to be shared long after they are gone.
 This new museum will present an immersive educational experience for students from across the GTA.
 It will also serve as a site of memory for descendant families, affirming the enduring legacy of their parents and grandparents.

 The museum’s thoughtfully designed space has the capacity for greatly expanded programs and experiences to engage a wide range of audiences with this difficult history while ensuring visitors reflect on its contemporary relevancy.
 As a centre of excellence and innovation, the museum will generate knowledge and understanding about the Holocaust and serve as a forum for dialogue about civil society for present and future generations.

-If you are interested in learning more about the renewed Holocaust Education Centre, please contact email@example.com.
+If you are interested in learning more about the Toronto Holocaust Museum, please contact email@example.com.